 It may be before your appointed day/time to register, there may be major/minor restrictions as well as prerequisites for the course(s), or you may have holds on your account.
 Check the course listing information for prerequisites.
 If the course listing says "Consent of Instructor," you will need permission from the instructor or department to register for the course.
 Go to Traphagen 319 for assistance in registering for Psychology courses.
 If you have a registration hold on your account, log in to My Info and go to the Student Services tab, then Student Records to View your Holds.
 Contact the appropriate office to find out how to have the hold removed.
 Common holds include: medical fees, unpaid tickets or bills, immunization records, etc.

 - Field Practicum gives psychology majors direct experience in applied settings relevant to psychology.
 For those students who do not plan to engage in laboratory research, PSYX 490R, this course also provides a beginning basis for further work leading to completion of Senior Thesis, PSYX 499R.
-The prerequisite is PSYX 225 (Research Design & Analysis II).
+The prerequisite is PSYX 225 (Research Design & Analysis).
 Three (3) credits are equivalent to nine (9) hours of work per week to be completed throughout the semester, in addition to other course requirements.